-(1) Derivative transactions
+(1) Derivative Transactions

-(a) Non-credit derivatives.
-A bank shall calculate the credit exposure to a counterparty arising from a derivative transaction by one of the following methods.

-(i) Conversion Factor Matrix Method.
+- (a) Non-credit Derivatives.
+A mutual association shall calculate the credit exposure to a counterparty arising from a derivative transaction by one of the following methods. - (i) Conversion Factor Matrix Method.
 The credit exposure arising from a derivative transaction under the Conversion Factor Matrix Method shall equal and remain fixed at the potential future credit exposure of the derivative transaction which shall equal the product of the notional amount of the derivative transaction and a fixed multiplicative factor determined by reference to Table 1:

-Original Maturity 2 Interest Rate Foreign Exchange Rate and Gold Equity Other 3 (includes commodities and precious metals except gold)
+Original Maturity Interest Rate Foreign Exchange Rate and Gold Equity Other (includes commodities and precious metals except gold)

 1 year or less .015 .015 .20 .06

 Over 1 to 3 years .03 .03 .20 .18

 Over 3 to 5 years .06 .06 .20 .30

 Over 5 to 10 years .12 .12 .20 .60

 Over 10 years .30 .30 .20 1.0

-Table 1 - Conversion Factor Matrix for Calculating Potential Future Credit Exposure1
+Table 1 - Conversion Factor Matrix for Calculating Potential Future Credit Exposure

-1 For an over-the-counter (OTC) derivative contract with multiple exchanges of principal, the conversion factor is multiplied by the number of remaining payments in the derivative contract.
+For an over-the-counter (OTC) derivative contract with multiple exchanges of principal, the conversion factor is multiplied by the number of remaining payments in the derivative contract.

-2 For an OTC derivative contract that is structured such that on specified dates any outstanding exposure is settled and the terms are reset so that the market value of the contract is zero, the remaining maturity equals the time until the next reset date.
+For an OTC derivative contract that is structured such that on specified dates any outstanding exposure is settled, and the terms are reset so that the market value of the contract is zero, the remaining maturity equals the time until the next reset date.
 For an interest rate derivative contract with a remaining maturity of greater than one year that meets these criteria, the minimum conversion factor is 0.005.

-3Transactions not explicitly covered by any other column in Table 1 are to be treated as "Other."
+Transactions not explicitly covered by any other column in Table 1 are to be treated as "Other."

 (ii) Current Exposure Method.
-The credit exposure arising from a derivative transaction (other than a credit derivative transaction) under the Current Exposure Method shall be calculated pursuant to 12 CFR Part 3, Appendix C, Section 32(c)(5), (c)(6) and (c)(7), dated January 1, 2012.
+The credit exposure arising from a derivative transaction (other than a credit derivative transaction) under the Current Exposure Method shall be calculated pursuant to 12 CFR 3.34(b) and (c) or 12 CFR 324.34(b) and (c) as appropriate.